 Richard J. Boland Jr., PhD, does qualitative studies of individuals as they design and use information.
-His interest is in how people make meaning as they interpret situations in an organization, or as they interpret data in a report.
-He has studied this hermeneutic process in a wide range of settings and professions, but primarily he has focused on how managers and consultants turn an ambiguous situation into a problem statement and declare a particular course of action to be rational.
-He has approached this in a variety of ways, including symbolic interaction, metaphor, cause mapping, frame shifting, language games and exegesis.
-Most recently, Boland is fascinated with narrative and design as modes of cognition which are systematically undervalued yet dominate our meaning making.
+His interest is in how people make meaning as they interpret situations in an organization or as they interpret data in a report.
+Boland has studied this hermeneutic process in a wide range of settings and professions, but primarily he has focused on how managers and consultants turn an ambiguous situation into a problem statement and declare a particular course of action to be rational.
+He has approached this in a variety of ways including symbolic interaction, metaphor, cause mapping, frame shifting, language games and exegesis.
+Most recently, Boland is fascinated with narrative and design as modes of cognition that are systematically undervalued yet dominate our meaning making.

-Boland enjoys visiting at the Judge School of Business at the University of Cambridge for several weeks each semester, where he is a research director, as well as a visiting fellow at Sidney Sussex College.
+Boland is senior research fellow and research director, Judge School of Business at the University of Cambridge where he spends several weeks each semester.
+He is also a visiting fellow at Sidney Sussex College.
+A doctoral graduate of Case Western Reserve, Boland earned his MA from Northwestern University.

 PhD, Case Western Reserve University, 1976